Balance of payment statistics

 The transmission of balance of payments data to Eurostat is covered by Regulation 184/2005 on Community statistics concerning balance of payments, international trade in services and foreign direct investment.
 New data requirements according to the BPM6 manual are included in Commission Regulation no 555/2012 of 22 June 2012 and Commission Regulation no 1013/2016 of 8 June 2016 as an amendment to the above.

 The current account of the balance of payments provides information not only on international trade in goods (traditionally the largest category), but also on international transactions in services, primary and secondary income.
 For all these transactions, the balance of payments registers the value of credits (exports) and debits (imports).
-A positive balance — a current account surplus (which applied to the EU-28 in 2015 and 2016) — shows that an economy is earning more from its international export transactions than spending abroad from import transactions with other economies, and is therefore a net creditor (net exporter) towards the rest of the world.
+A positive balance — a current account surplus (which applies to the EU-28 since 2012) — shows that an economy is earning more from its international export transactions than spending abroad from import transactions with other economies, and is therefore a net creditor (net exporter) towards the rest of the world.

 - International trade in goods covers general merchandise, net exports of goods under merchanting and non-monetary gold.
 Exports and imports of goods are recorded on a so-called free-on-board (FOB) valuation — in other words, at market value at the customs frontiers of exporting economies, thus including charges for insurance and transport services up to the frontier of the exporting economy.
 As a consequence for imports an FOB adjustment is required in order to deduct the value of freight and insurance premiums incurred for the transport up to the border of the importing economy.